rstudio/rstudio-global-2021-program/speakers/michaelchow.md

 # Bringing the Tidyverse to Python with Siuba

 Last January I left my job to spend a year developing siuba, a python port of dplyr.
-At its core, this decision was driven by spending the last decade watching python and R users produce similar analyses, but in very different ways.
-In this talk, I'll discuss how siuba allows R users to transfer their hard-earned programming knowledge to python.
-Looking back, I'll consider two critical pieces that have helped me track progress with siuba: using it to livecode TidyTuesday analyses, and teaching it to absolute beginners.
+At its core, this decision was driven by a decade of watching python and R users produce similar analyses, but in very different ways.

+In this talk, I'll discuss 3 ways siuba enables R users to transfer their hard-earned programming knowledge to python: (1) leveraging the power of dplyr syntax, (2) generating SQL code, and (3) working with the plotnine plotting library.

+Looking back, I'll consider two critical pieces that have helped me develop siuba: using it to livecode TidyTuesday analyses, and building an interactive tutorial for absolute beginners.

 # Speaker bio